- Preventing excessive or unsightly grading, indiscriminate earth moving or removal of trees and vegetation which would scar natural land forms

 - Provide a speedy and efficient process and organization for review and approval of new construction and improvements

-- Apply a balanced, common sense approach to resolution of problems and complaints, recognizing the needs and objectives of property owners and builders
+- Apply a balanced, common sense approach to resolution of concerns or suggestions, recognizing the needs and objectives of property owners and builders

 - Establish and maintain a database and historical record for future reference

-- Keep the Building Guidelines current through amendments, revisions, updates, and documented interpretations
+- Keep the Building & Landscaping Guidelines current through amendments, revisions, updates, and documented interpretations

-- Improve communications by meeting with builders on a regular basis for transfer of information
+- Ensure regular communications with builders for transfer of information and resolution of issues

 - The DC-ARB meets on the 1st and 3rd Wednesday of each month at 9:00 A.M.